ctaguchi/killkan-elan/README.md

 - If your filename contains a whitespace, the recognizer program might not be able to find your annotation file.
 Make sure to have no whitespace characters; substitute them with underscores (_) if necessary.

 ## Contact
-Chihiro Taguchi: chihirot at nd.edu
+Chihiro Taguchi: ctaguchi at nd.edu